searinminecraft/Vixipy/README.md

 You can override static files by creating a `pyxiv/instance` folder, and putting your own files there.

-For example, you can theme your instance by making `pyxiv/instance/instance.css` file, and putting your rules there.
+For example, you can theme your instance by making `pyxiv/instance/themes/theme-<NAME>.css` file, adding it on the `PYXIV_ADDITIONAL_THEMES` variable, and putting your rules there.

 [Example theme can be found here](https://git.maid.zone/laptop/vixipy-theme/src/branch/main/instance.css)